 We are thrilled to be able to offer our first two tours in the United Kingdom.

-Close to our Monmouth home, we have designed the superlative Exploring Wessex, from Neolithic Avebury to Georgian Bath , a 7-day tour of England’s cultural heartlands, with a dazzling range of sights, from prehistoric wonders like Avebury and Stonehenge via medieval castles and abbeys, to the serene beauties of Georgian Bath.
+Close to our Monmouth home, we have designed the superlative Exploring Wessex tour , a 7-day exploration of England’s cultural heartlands, with a dazzling range of sights, from prehistoric wonders like Avebury and Stonehenge via medieval castles and abbeys, to the serene beauties of Georgian Bath.
 The region may be well-travelled, but we have devised an itinerary that defines its essence like none other, combining its historical depth with a patchwork of quintessentially English landscapes, from Salisbury Plain via the rolling Cotswolds to park-like Somerset.
 Again, carefully chosen accommodation and the excellent produce of the area’s fertile fields and pastures round off this stunning new tour.

-Our second British offer, Exploring Hadrian’s Wall: Romans, Reivers and Romantics is a truly extraordinary 7-day trip, exploring not only that most remarkable of monuments left behind by the Roman Empire in the evocative uplands of Northumbria, but embedding it in the history of its remarkable surroundings, a historic borderland within the sceptred island that is Britain.
+Our second British offer, our Exploring Hadrian’s Wall tour is a truly extraordinary 7-day trip, exploring not only that most remarkable of monuments left behind by the Roman Empire in the evocative uplands of Northumbria, but embedding it in the history of its remarkable surroundings, a historic borderland within the sceptred island that is Britain.
 We are immensely proud of this itinerary, which our experts will make a veritable tour de force, a narrative that brings many strands and many tales together to make a greater whole.
 The wonderful accommodation in a complex that goes back to a medieval castle and the region’s local specialities and traditional ales will all add to this unique experience.

 Ireland – discovering the island of Saints and Scholars, of megaliths and myths

 Finally (not quite), we are thrilled to present our first itinerary in Ireland.
-Based on profound knowledge of that country, and on passionate love for it, our 12-day Exploring Ireland: the Heart of the Emerald Isle is a tour designed by thinking “outside the box”.
+Based on profound knowledge of that country, and on passionate love for it, our 12-day Exploring Ireland tour is designed by thinking “outside the box”.
 It combines major highlights with off-the-beaten-track secrets, creating a panoramic view of Leinster and Connacht, Ireland’s rich eastern and rugged centre-western provinces.
 The sights and museums of Dublin, the venerable megaliths of Brú na Bóinne, the Celtic monasteries scattered throughout the country, but also the rich pastures of the East, the rugged limestone landscapes of the Burren and the Aran Islands and the vast boglands of Connemara will combine into a kaleidoscope of an unusually rich and complex history.
 The dazzling array of accommodations, mostly in old manor houses, and the delights of Ireland’s “new” gastronomy add another level of pleasure.
 Ireland is not just a country of extraordinary beauty and memorable hospitality, but also one of many stories – and our guides there are eager to tell them.